-The PlotTwist Shiny app plots the data and statistics of time-dependent measurements (or other continuous data, such as spectra).
+The PlotTwist Shiny app plots the data and statistics of continuous data, with a focus on data from timelapse experiments.
 Several different options for plotting are available; lineplot, small multiples and heatmap.
 Summary statistics (mean) and inferential statistics (confidence intervals) can be displayed as well.
 The user has full control over the visibility of the raw data and statistics by adjustment of the transparency (alpha).
 More details about the PlotTwist app can be found in our preprint.

 To facilitate the display of heterogeneous responses (e.g. from measurements on multiple objects) the user can plot the data as 'small multiples' or in a heatmap style.
 Some background on these dataviz styles can be found in this blog